 Investing in Capacity

-Bainbridge Community Foundation’s Capacity Building Grants program supports organizations that are actively striving to improve the efficiency and efficacy of their work by investing in core operations.
+Our Capacity Building Grants program supports organizations that are actively striving to improve the efficiency and efficacy of their work by investing in core operations.
 These grants focus on supporting an organization’s internal capacity, funding short-term projects that must be completed within six months.

-- Board / Staff training
+- Board and staff training

 - Strategic planning

-- Analysis of programs, technology and fundraising
+- Analysis of programs, technology, and fundraising

 - Program evaluation